File Under: Networking and Building Your Team, Building Your Music Business

 But the opportunity is even better with professionals since they’re often more connected and have other opportunities for you within their reach (more publicity, more gigs, more licensing opportunities).
 As we discussed with fans, the things you ask for need to be concrete -- easy to understand and quick to act on.
 However, with professionals, you often can make more detailed requests.

 Try the following next time you get a compliment from a professional relationship:

-for the next booking, licensing deal, or sale
+1. Ask them for the next booking, licensing deal, or sale.

 When a booker or venue owner is happy with your music and work, leverage it into the next deal.
 For example, if they're thanking you for putting on a great show, ask if they want to book the next one.
 A successful licensing deal closing is the time to introduce other music you have available and to ask what other music they’re looking for.
 Also, no matter who it is, use that time to find out what other projects they’re working on to see how you can help them further.
 For example, a venue might be working on a charity concert or a music supervisor might be struggling with finding the right music working on another movie or video.